Benefits and key features

 Before obtaining certificates, make sure you have the following:

-- An MIT-supported web browser installed on each computer for which you are getting certificates.
+- A web browser installed on each computer for which you are getting certificates

 If you've done this before and just want to get/renew your certificates:

-We strongly recommend using CertAid to configure your certificates for Chrome, Internet Explorer, and Safari.
+We strongly recommend using CertAid to configure your certificates for Chrome, Internet Explorer, and Safari (for all other browsers, use the Get an MIT Certificate page).
 It manages the entire certificate setup procedure, giving you a more reliable installation experience.
 The setup procedure includes installing the MIT CA as well as your personal certificate.

-See all your options by visiting the Certificates Landing Page in the Knowledge Base.
+See all your options by visiting Certificates in the Knowledge Base.